hn/ginlong-solis/README.md

 With [solis-esphome-emw3080.yaml](solis-esphome-emw3080.yaml) you can read out all relevant status and statistics data from your Solis inverter and push it to Home Assistant.

-:raised_hand: This YAML file is only compatible with [Solis 'INV' type inverters](#solis-modbus-register-map-and-rs-485-documentation).
-In principle, it can be adapted to inverters of the 'ESINV' type by modifying the ModBus register map.

 Setup the environment and compile the ESPhome firmware as follows:

 ```